-

 Crossing the Tyne?
 Plan your time.

-A series of weekends between the 7th June 2024 and end on 3rd March 2025.
+A series of weekends between the 7th June 2024 and end in Spring 2025.

 Closures will begin Friday at 8pm of each scheduled weekend with normal operation resuming on the following Monday at 6am.